LilyBell/laravelgrecaptcha/README.md

 ```

 Where you put the first line of code depends entirely on whether or not you are going to use multiple instances of the
-reCaptcha challenge or a single validation e.g. A user registration form
+reCaptcha challenge or a single validation.
+E.G.: a user registration form

 > **Single Use**
 ```Blade